 Identifying Potential Threats

-During this step, it is important to consider various types of threats that could target the system.
-These may include external threats, such as hackers or malicious software, as well as internal threats, like disgruntled employees or accidental data breaches.
-Testers can ensure their threat model is comprehensive and robust by considering a wide range of potential threats.
+During this step, it is important to consider various threats that could target the system.
+These may include external threats, such as hackers or malicious software, and internal threats, like disgruntled employees or accidental data breaches.
+By considering a wide range of potential threats, testers can ensure their threat model is comprehensive and robust.

 Determining and Prioritizing Risks

 Once potential threats are identified, the next step is determining and prioritizing the associated risks.
-This involves assessing the likelihood of an attack and the potential impact it could have on the system.
-Testers can prioritize their efforts by ranking the risks and focus on the most critical threats.
+This involves assessing the likelihood of an attack and its potential impact on the system.
+Testers can prioritize their efforts by ranking the risks and focusing on the most critical threats.

 Developing Mitigation Strategies